maziac/DeZog/documentation/Usage.md

 ld a,c
 ; ASSERT a < 7
 ~~~
-instead: The ASSERT is on the next line i.e. at the address after the "LD" instruction abd thus A is checked correctly.
+instead: The ASSERT is on the next line i.e. at the address after the "LD" instruction and thus A is checked correctly.

 Notes: